HerryTech/Machine-Learning-Projects/README.md

 ## 📂 Project List
 Below are the machine learning projects currently available in this repository:
 ### 1️⃣ **Real Estate Prediction**
+- **Description:** This project predicts real estate prices using machine learning by analyzing factors like location, size, and amenities.
+It provides accurate price estimates to help buyers, sellers, and investors make informed decisions.

 ### 2️⃣ **Sonar Rock vs Mine Classification**